 Diabetes UK will not cover increase in salary scales as these costs should be included in the initial application form and cannot be paid retrospectively.
 Please contact firstname.lastname@example.org for further information.

 Congratulations on being awarded a Diabetes UK grant.

 We require an annual and final report on the progress of your grant.
 These are linked to the financial cycle of the grant and should be submitted via our online grants management system.

 One year into the grant, depending on the length of your grant, you will be required to submit an annual report within two weeks of the anniversary of your award.
 Failure to do so will result in suspension of further payments.

 If your grant is running for 12 months or less, or you are in the final year of your grant, we require a final report with a financial summary, signed by both the grant holder and the institutes finance office, within six weeks of the end of the grant.
 The final report must be submitted via the online grants management system.
 The final quarterly payment is automatically withheld until receipt and approval of the final report.

 Please note that annual and final reports should detail progress adequately and the Diabetes UK Research Team may ask for more information before accepting an annual or final report.

 Please also note that our supporters raise funds for our research through programs like the Adopt a Project scheme, and that prompt reporting of progress is essential to feedback to our supporters.

 Extensions to your grant

-If you encounter problems with your grant that may result in a delay please contact the Diabetes UK Research Team immediately so a time-only no-cost extension can be discussed.
+If you encounter problems with your grant that may result in a delay a time-only no-cost extension can be discussed.
+Please complete the relevant section of this form and return to email@example.com.
 It is very rare that Diabetes UK will be able to provide funding for a costed extension to your grant or supplementary awards after funding has been agreed, but please contact the Research Team should you wish to discuss this.